-Each course shall be a minimum of three (3) semester credit hours:

-- (A) English Composition;

-- (B) Principals of Economics, either Macro Economics or Micro Economics;

-- (C) Finance;

-- (D) Algebra, Geometry or higher level mathematics;

-- (E) Statistics;
+(A) Earning an Associates Degree in a field of study related to: Business Administration; Accounting; Finance; Economics; or Real Estate.

+(B) Successful completion of thirty (30) semester hours of college-level courses that cover each of the following specific topic areas and hours: English Composition (3 hours); Microeconomics (3 hours); Macroeconomics (3 hours); Finance (3 hours); Algebra, Geometry, or higher mathematics (3 hours); Statistics (3 hours); Computer Science (3 hours); Business Law or Real Estate (3 hours); and Two elective courses in any of the above topics or in Accounting, Geography, Agricultural Economics, Business Management, or Real Estate (3 hours).

+(C) Successful completion of at least thirty (30) semester hours of College Level Examination Program (CLEP) examinations, as set forth in the following Equivalency Table:

+Regulations of Connecticut State Agencies

+TITLE 20.
+Professional & Occupational Licensing, Certification

+Equivalency Table CLEP Exam CLEP Semes- ter Hours Granted Applicable College Courses College Algebra 3 Algebra, Geometry, Statistics, or higher mathematics College Composition 6 English Composition College Composition Modular 3 English Composition College Mathematics 6 Algebra, Geometry, Statistics, or higher mathematics Principles of Macroeco- nomics 3 Macroeconomics or Finance Principles of Microeco- nomics 3 Microeconomics or Finance Introductory Business Law 3 Business Law or Real Estate Law Information Systems 3 Computer Science

+(D) Any combination of the requirements of subparagraphs (B) and (C) of this subdivision that includes all of the topics identified within subparagraph (B) of this subdivision.

+(c) State provisional appraiser.
+Each applicant for a provisional license shall, before being granted such provisional license, prove to the satisfaction of the commission that the applicant has met the following education requirements:

+(1) Successful completion of pre-licensing courses approved by the commission, including examinations, totaling at least seventy-five (75) classroom hours of study, including:

+(A) Completion of a minimum of thirty (30) classroom hours in real estate appraisal principles, within the five (5) year period preceding the date of the provisional license application;

-- (F) Computers (Introductory level course), including word processing and spreadsheets; and - (G) Business Law or Real Estate Law. - (c) State provisional appraiser.
-Each applicant for a provisional license shall, before being granted such provisional license, prove to the satisfaction of the commission that the applicant has met the following education requirements: - (1) Successful completion of courses approved by the commission totaling at least seventy-five (75) classroom hours of study, including: - (A) A minimum of thirty (30) classroom hours in real estate appraisal principles; - (B) Thirty (30) hours of Basic Appraisal Procedures; and - (C) Successful completion of the 15-hour Uniform Standards of Professional Appraisal Practice (USPAP) course within the six (6) year period preceding the date of the application.
-Said course shall consist of at least fifteen (15) classroom hours, including a cumulative examination, and shall be taught by an AQB certified USPAP instructor who is a state certified residential or state certified general appraiser. - (d) Documentation of experience and education.
-Applicants for licensure or certification shall comply with the following when documenting experience and training: - (1) Allowable appraisal experience shall be the applicant's own work, which may include experience obtained while completing entire appraisals, technical review appraisals or consulting assignments.
+(B) Completion of a minimum of thirty (30) classroom hours in real estate appraisal procedures, within the five (5) year period preceding the date of the provisional license application; and

+(C) Successful completion of the 15-hour USPAP course within the five (5) year period preceding the date of the application.
+Said course shall consist of at least fifteen (15) classroom hours, including a cumulative examination, and shall be taught by an AQB certified USPAP instructor who is a state certified residential or state certified general appraiser.

+(2) Successful completion of an AQB approved course detailing the supervisory and provisional appraiser (also known as "trainee") roles.

+(d) Documentation of experience and education.
+Applicants for licensure or certification shall comply with the following when documenting experience and training:

+(1) Allowable appraisal experience shall be the applicant's own work, which may include experience obtained while completing entire appraisals, technical review appraisals or consulting assignments.
 Appraisal experience may also be allowed for experience the applicant obtained while providing significant professional assistance, as determined by the commission, to a certified appraiser in the preparation of real estate appraisals, technical review appraisals or consulting assignments, where the applicant is not the primary appraiser.
-Allowable appraisal experience shall not include appraisals performed as a classroom exercise:
+Allowable appraisal experience shall not include appraisals performed as a classroom exercise;